 Any principal balance that remains unpaid after the due date will accrue interest each month as prescribed by law.
 A 5% penalty will be assessed on any remaining principal balance 120 days after the due date and each 120 days thereafter not to exceed 20% for the tax year.

+Get your driveway or parking permit right here at the Transportation and Public Works Department.
 Please call us at 706-613-3440 to make sure you have what you need to apply for your permit.
 You may also get directions to our offices at 120 West Dougherty Street.
 We are located on the bottom floor.

-Driveway Permit
+Call the Athens-Clarke County Streets and Drainage Division at 706-613-3465 for potholes on a public street.
+We will issue a work order and go out to fix the problem as soon as possible.
 If the pothole is on a privately owned street or parking lot, contact the property owner or property management company to have it repaired.
-Roadway Maintenance & Improvements

 Dead animals that are located on a State Highway in Athens-Clarke County will be picked up by the Georgia Department of Transportation, please contact them at 706-583-2644.

 In order to obtain a Driveway Permit, you must complete a permit application.
 This application must be accompanied by a scaled site plan and the $60.00 application fee.
 Please bring these to the Transportation & Public Works office, located at 120 West Dougherty Street (lower level).
 Typically the permit is reviewed and approved/disapproved during your visit.
 (Cash or check only)